thesadru/disnake/docs/migrating.rst

 Python Version Change
 -----------------------

-In order to make development easier and also to allow for our dependencies to upgrade to allow usage of 3.7 or higher, the library had to remove support for Python versions lower than 3.5.3, which essentially means that **support for Python 3.4 is dropped**.
+In order to make development easier and also to allow for or dependencies to upgrade to allow usage of 3.7 or higher, the library had to remove support for Python versions lower than 3.5.3, which essentially means that **support for Python 3.4 is dropped**.